- May 16, 2025

 4. Sun Temple:

 The Sun Temple is located in Gujarat's Modhera, and it is the most beautiful Hindu Temple.
 The significance of this temple is that it is designed so that sunlight falls directly on the Surya Chakra (Sun idol) from sunrise to sunset, making it a magical sight.
-Moreover, the temple is situated on a small hill quite near the Pushpavati River, which is about 106 km Northwest of Ahmedabad.
+Moreover, the temple is situated on a small hill near the Pushpavati River, about 106 km Northwest of Ahmedabad.

 See also: 12 most famous temples in Karnataka